 |The dog is clearly in pain.||As symptoms intensify, they become more severe.|

-Veterinarians will often prescribe antibiotics as a treatment for an illness.
-Since antibiotics do not work against viruses, they can destroy opportunistic, invading bacteria that make dogs even sicker while their immune systems battle the original virus.
+In many cases, veterinarians prescribe antibiotics as a treatment for illness.
+Even though antibiotics do not work against viruses, they can destroy opportunistic, invading bacteria that cause dogs to become sicker while their bodies fight the original virus.

 Is it a cold or Kennel Cough?

-Aside from sneezing, a runny nose, lethargy, appetite loss, and a low fever, other signs of kennel cough include sneezing, a runny nose, and a low fever.
-The symptoms of many of these conditions can also be seen in dogs suffering from colds, so you should consult your veterinarian whenever possible.
+As well as sneezing, a runny nose, lethargy, appetite loss, and a low fever, there is another sign of kennel cough, which involves sneezing, a runny nose, and a low fever.
+Some of these symptoms are also seen in dogs with colds, so you should consult your veterinarian as soon as possible.

 Is it possible for French Bulldog to catch a cold from humans?

 Humans are extremely unlikely to infect dogs with a cold.
 Cold-like symptoms rarely appear in dogs and humans simultaneously, so you do not have to worry about infecting your French Bulldog with your cold.